This video will explain how to use the studioveena.com Lessons. Please watch before moving on to other lessons.

 The Pole Sit is a must know move.
 We will be working on many other moves from this position.
 Do not feel rushed to remove the hands, take your time.
 NOTE: A warm body and pole are a must for this move.
 Strengthens: Adductors, Glutes, Abdominals,

-Climbing is a great way to build up strength!
-It is not something that you should be able to master right way, but it is very important to work on.
+The Basic Climb is a great way to build up strength!
+It is not something that everyone will be able to master right way, but it is very important to work on.
 Having the strength to pole climb will aid in learning to invert.
+Strengthens: Adductors,

-This is an importance move to work on.
-We will be using our crucifix as a way to transition in and out of moves.
+The crucifix is a great strength builder and we will be using our crucifix as a way to transition in and out of moves.
 Don't worry about releasing the hands at first, this takes time.
+Remember to switch sides, swapping hand and leg placement.

 TRANSITION I'll cover 3 variations for this move, including one that does not require ANY lifting of the body!
 You'll also learn how to do one fan legs from one side to another.
 This transition is a bit more advanced then most of them.
 Fan Legs

+Also Known As: Reverse Superwoman, Reverse Superman.
 Once you have a solid Pole Sit you can began working on the Basic Plank.
 The Plank is an important one to master before working on your Cross Knee and Cross Ankle Releases.
+Strengthens: Adductors,

-This is a great move to work on and control is the key!
-It can help you become accustom to the inverted feeling and it will allow you to work on some more advanced pole moves from the ground first.
+I will show you 3 ways to move up into Elbowstand so all levels of flexibility and strength can work on this!
+Elbowstands can help you become accustom to the inverted feeling and it will allow you to work on some more advanced pole moves from the

 Also Known As: